 - Relevant, valuable content created by and for the community

 PALTOWN builds on the success of COLONTOWN, a community created by CEO Erika Hanson Brown in 2010.
 Brown founded this space for colorectal cancer survivors as a labor of love after her successful treatment for stage iiic colon cancer.
 She hoped to diminish the sense of isolation so common to patients afflicted with this disease.
-COLONTOWN began as one small secret group on Facebook and grew to a community of over 60 neighborhoods with thousands of members.
+COLONTOWN began as one small secret group on Facebook and has grown to a community of over 100 neighborhoods with thousands of members.
 Learn More

 COO & Vice President, PALTOWN Development Foundation